Written by

 Ew, I don't love how I look here.
 You'll have to take it again.

-She hands his phone back as the SERVER arrives at the table.
+She hands the phone back as the SERVER arrives at the table.

 Hi, welcome to Dibley's.
 Do you have any questions about the menu?